Academic Expectations and Program Requirements

 Doctor of Philosophy

-For a student who has completed a master’s degree, a Doctor of Dental Surgery (DDS)/Doctor of Medicine in Dentistry (DMD), Doctor of veterinary Medicine (DVM), Doctor of Law (JD), or Doctor of Medicine (MD) at a United States institution, a minimum of 60 hours may be required on the degree plan for the degree of Doctor of Philosophy.
-For a student who has completed a baccalaureate degree but not a master’s degree or a United States DDS/DMD, DVM, JD, or MD, a minimum of 90 hours may be required on the degree plan for the degree of Doctor of Philosophy.
+Students who have completed a master’s degree, a Doctor of Dental Surgery (DDS)/Doctor of Medicine in Dentistry (DMD), Doctor of veterinary Medicine (DVM), Doctor of Law (JD), or Doctor of Medicine (MD) at a United States institution, a minimum of 60 hours may be required on the degree plan for the degree of Doctor of Philosophy.
+Students who have completed a baccalaureate degree but not a master’s degree or a United States DDS/DMD, DVM, JD, or MD, a minimum of 90 hours may be required on the degree plan for the degree of Doctor of Philosophy.
 In all cases, program faculty determine the number of hours required upon admission.

 Professional Doctorate

-For a student who has completed a master’s degree, a DDS/DMD, DVM, JD, or MD at a United States institution, a minimum of 60 hours may be required on the degree plan for a professional doctorate.
-For a student who has completed a baccalaureate degree but not a master’s degree or a United States DDS/DMD, DVM, JD, or MD, a minimum of 90 hours may be required on the degree plan.
+Students who have completed a master’s degree, a DDS/DMD, DVM, JD, or MD at a United States institution, a minimum of 60 hours may be required on the degree plan for a professional doctorate.
+Students who have completed a baccalaureate degree but not a master’s degree or a United States DDS/DMD, DVM, JD, or MD, a minimum of 90 hours may be required on the degree plan.
 In all cases, program faculty determine the number of hours required upon admission.

-First Professional Degrees at Texas A&M include a Doctor of Medicine (MD), Doctor of Dental Surgery (DDS), Doctor of Veterinary Medicine (DVM), Doctor of Pharmacy (PharmD), and Juris Doctor (JD).
+Professional Practice doctorates at Texas A&M include a Doctor of Dental Surgery (DDS), Juris Doctor (JD), Doctor of Medicine (MD), Doctor of Nursing Practice (DNP), Doctor of Pharmacy (PharmD), and Doctor of Veterinary Medicine (DVM).
 The programs are designed to develop broadly competent practitioners.
 They typically combine intensive coursework with clinical/practical rotations in the field.
-Students who graduate with a first professional doctoral degree will: master degree-program requirements; develop a coherent understanding of the subject matter; apply subject matter knowledge to solve problems and make decisions; analyze and integrate information to make critical, reasoned arguments; communicate effectively; develop clear research plans; use appropriate technologies to communicate; teach and explain the subject matter in their discipline; and choose ethical courses of action in research and practice.
+Students who graduate with a professional practice doctoral degree will: master degree-program requirements; develop a coherent understanding of the subject matter; apply subject matter knowledge to solve problems and make decisions; analyze and integrate information to make critical, reasoned arguments; communicate effectively; develop clear research plans; use appropriate technologies to communicate; teach and explain the subject matter in their discipline; and choose ethical courses of action in research and practice.

 Master’s